unoplatform/uno.extensions/doc/Learn/Tutorials/Maui/HowTo-Use3rdPartLibs.md

 ```

 > [!INFO]
-> If you are using other libraries that targets .NET MAUI and requires initialization, you can do it inside the lambda function on `UseMauiEmbedding` call.
+> If you are using other libraries that target .NET MAUI and require initialization, you can do it inside the lambda function on `UseMauiEmbedding` call.

 Now let's use it on our Page.
-For that you have to open your XAML page and add the necessary namespaces and the controls you want to use.
-In this sample we will use the `DrawingView` control.
+For that, you have to open your XAML page and add the necessary namespaces and the controls you want to use.
+In this sample, we will use the `DrawingView` control.

 ```xml
 <Page